ArcherHeffern/System-Creation/projects_list.md

 ## Applications: Web Dev, Mobile, Desktop, Terminal Based
 ### Getting started
 See the above video.
 This grouping may seem quite strange, but the actual projects you can do for each of these overlap a lot.
 A TODO list with a proper backend and database is the best starter project.
 You should also make a personal website, host it, and link it on github and LinkedIn.

+How are they similar?
 - They all are applications - they provide a service to end users
-- They all have a concept of frontend and backend - All it depends on is if half the application is split over the network
+- They can all have a concept of frontend and backend - and even API's and Databases - All it depends on is if half the application is split over the network
-- They all can have very similar arcitectures (Frontend, Backend, API's, Database), even if you may see this less often in termial applications

 ### Projects
 * __personal website__: Link on your github / LinkedIn